 Overall, this too was a very enjoyable and surprisingly challenging puzzle to put together, even though I already knew all the details by heart.
 Here’s how the finished 500 piece puzzle looks:

 You can buy the products featured in this post at the Society6 store.
 Society6 print-on-demand store is based in the United States.
-Shipping is available worldwide!
-However, if you are not in the US delivery may take a bit longer, so I recommend ordering at least a month beforehand – especially if your purchase will be a gift on a special occasion.
+International shipping is available as well!

 Text, illustrations and photography © Ulla Thynell